memfault/interrupt/_drafts/advanced-gdb.md

 ### Viewing Assembly With `disassemble`

-It's useful to dive into the assembly of a specific function.
+It's often useful to dive into the assembly of a specific function.
 GDB has this capability built-in and can even interleave the source code with the assembly (by using the `/s` option).

 ```
 (gdb) disassemble /s nrf_cli_cmd_echo_on